 Estrogens | Reduction of resorption | Calcium absorption and regulation via osteoprotegerin |

-Bone resorption markers, such as deoxypyridinoline (D-Pyr), vary throughout the hormonal cycle.
-They are higher during the follicular phase (dominated by estrogens) than during the luteal phase (characterized by a peak in progesterone).
+Bone resorption markers, such as deoxypyridinoline (D-Pyr), change throughout the hormonal cycle.
+They're higher during the follicular phase (when estrogens are dominant) than during the luteal phase (which is marked by a progesterone peak).

-Furthermore, progesterone stimulates the expression of the RUNX2 factor, which is essential for the differentiation of pre-osteoblasts.
-This action, combined with its ability to promote osteoblast maturation, makes it a key element in maintaining bone mass.
+Furthermore, progesterone boosts the expression of the RUNX2 factor, which is essential for the differentiation of pre-osteoblasts.
+Combined with its ability to promote osteoblast maturation, this makes it a key player in maintaining bone mass.

 Research Results and Scientific Evidence

-Clinical studies show a notable relationship between progesterone and bone health.
-For example, women with ovulatory disorders lose about 1% of vertebral bone mineral density (BMD) each year.
-During perimenopause, this loss averages -1.83 ± 4.49%, compared to -1.22 ± 3.14% at the onset of menopause.
+Clinical studies show a remarkable connection between progesterone and bone health.
+For instance, women with ovulatory issues lose about 1% of their vertebral bone mineral density (BMD) each year.
+During perimenopause, this loss averages around -1.83 ± 4.49%, versus -1.22 ± 3.14% at the beginning of menopause.

-The PEKNO study highlights a linear correlation (r = 0.7; p < 0.05) between the percentage of ovulatory cycles and the loss of BMD in pre- and perimenopausal women.
+The PEKNO study highlights a linear correlation (r = 0.7; p < 0.05) between the percentage of ovulatory cycles and the loss of BMD in women in pre- and perimenopause.
 This confirms the importance of ovulatory cycles in maintaining bone density.

 ---|---|---|

 The conclusions are based on strict scientific protocols.
-A one-year randomized controlled study, conducted in a double-blind, placebo-controlled manner, for example evaluated cyclic medroxyprogesterone acetate (MPA), with or without calcium supplementation.
-Women with hypothalamic disturbances of the cycle or ovulation showed notable gains in vertebral BMD, ranging from +2 to +3% in the groups treated with cyclic MPA (F = 19,43; p = 0,0001).
+For example, a one-year randomized controlled study, conducted double-blind against a placebo, evaluated cyclic medroxyprogesterone acetate (MPA), with or without calcium supplementation.
+Women with hypothalamic cycle or ovulation disorders showed notable gains in spinal bone mineral density, ranging from +2% to +3% in the groups treated with cyclic MPA (F = 19.43; p = 0.0001).

-Furthermore, a meta-analysis of randomized clinical trials showed that the combination of conjugated equine estrogens and MPA results in a significantly greater annual increase in BMD (+0.68%; 95% CI: 0.38–0.97%) (p = 0.00001) compared to conjugated estrogens alone.
-These data reinforce the idea that progesterone plays a key role in treatments aimed at preserving bone mass.
+Moreover, a meta-analysis of randomized clinical trials has shown that combining equine conjugated estrogens with MPA leads to a significantly higher annual gain in BMD (+0.68%; 95% CI: 0.38–0.97%) (p = 0.00001) compared to using conjugated estrogens alone.
+These findings further support the idea that progesterone plays a key role in treatments aimed at preserving bone mass.

 Natural vs. Synthetic Hormonal Options